What is High-low Method in Accounting?

-In cost accounting, high-low method refers to the mathematical technique that is used to separate fixed and variable components that are otherwise part of the historical cost that is mixed in nature i.e. partially fixed and partially variable.
+In cost accounting, the high-low method refers to the mathematical technique that is used to separate fixed and variable components that are otherwise part of the historical cost that is mixed in nature, i.e., partially fixed and partially variable.
 The high-low method comprises the highest and the lowest level of activity and comparison of the total costs at each level.

-Once the variable cost per unit has been determined, the fixed cost can be calculated either by deducting the product of variable cost per unit and the highest activity units from highest activity cost or by deducting the product of variable cost per unit and lowest activity units from the lowest activity cost.
+Once the variable cost per unit is determined, the fixed cost can be calculated.
+It is calculated by deducting the product of variable cost per unit and the highest activity units from the highest activity cost or by deducting the product of variable cost per unit and lowest activity units from the lowest activity cost.